-2.26 Following the submission of all Development Plan documents to the DfI and prior to Independent Examination, Council will also make all submitted documents available for inspection at the Mid Ulster Council Offices in Magherafelt, Cookstown and Dungannon and other such places the Council considers appropriate.
+2.33 Following the submission of all Development Plan documents to the DfI and prior to Independent Examination, Council will also make all submitted documents available for inspection at the Mid Ulster Council Offices in Magherafelt, Cookstown and Dungannon and other such places the Council considers appropriate.
 Council will notify all consultation bodies and any person who has made (and not withdrawn) a representation that these documents are available for inspection in the Mid Ulster Council Offices during normal office hours.
-A notice will also be placed in the Mid Ulster Mail, the Tyrone Courier, Tyrone Times, Derry Post, Impartial Reporter and the Belfast Gazette that the Development Plan documents have been submitted to the DfI.
+A notice will also be placed in at least one local newspaper circulating in Mid Ulster District, and the Belfast Gazette that the Development Plan documents have been submitted to the DfI.
 This notice will also be published on the Council website www.midulstercouncil.org